FGM perceived as a religious practice by the practicing communities

 Somalia: Religion is used to justify the practice (as well as in Kenya, Djibouti and Ethiopia) and the majority of religious leaders argue that FGM is justified by Islam.
 Among the minority of Somali scholars dissociating FGM from Islam, very few dare say it publicly.
 So, which strategy can we adopt?

-- Highlight religious leaders who have dared publicly display their position to become a reference group, and to encourage more scholars to express their position openly.
+- We must highlight religious leaders who have dared to publicly display their opposition in order that they become a reference group, and to encourage more scholars to express their position openly.

-Somaliland (6): The adoption of a policy of abandonment of FGM (started in 2009) is made complicated due to the distortions between the Ministry of Labor and Social Affairs and the Ministry of Religious Affairs, the latter refusing to prohibit type I FGM (“Sunna”).
+Somaliland (Newell-Jones K., Baseline Research Report, 2016): The adoption of a policy of abandonment of FGM (begun in 2009) is complicated by tensions between the Ministry of Labor and Social Affairs and the Ministry of Religious Affairs, the latter refusing to prohibit type I FGM (“Sunna”).
 According to a study, this view is reflected in the community, since 80% of men and 63% of women are in favor of legislation prohibiting all types except “Sunna”, while less than 10% are in favor of the prohibition of all types.
-Moreover the majority of religious leaders (79%) classify the type III of FGM as “not required” by Islamic law, and 87% consider the “Sunna” type as “honorable”
+Moreover the majority of religious leaders (79%) classify FGM type III as “not required” by Islamic law, and 87% consider the “Sunna” type as “honorable”

-- There is the same problem among Kenyan Somalis who categorize FGM into two types: type III of FGM which is considered non-Islamic, and type “Sunna” that cannot be opposed.
+- There is a similar problem among Kenyan Somalis who categorize FGM into two types: type III which is considered non-Islamic, and “Sunna” that cannot be opposed.

 Members emphasized that Islam is practiced in thousands of different ways in the world: there are different schools of thought (Malikism, Ismailism, Ibadism, Shafeism, etc.):

-- Within the Shafi school, it is common to consider excision as a religious obligation (7), and this school is far from being marginal: it is present in Indonesia and Malaysia, among the Malays of other countries (Singapore, Sri Lanka, Brunei), dominant in the Kurdish regions of Iraq and Iran, and mainly in Egypt, Sudan and Somalia.
-In these regions, FGM is strongly justified by religion (8) (sometimes even from government and political parties).
+- Within the Shafi school, it is common to consider excision as a religious obligation (Shafi School Religious Thinking), and this school is far from being marginal: it is present in Indonesia and Malaysia, among the Malays of other countries (Singapore, Sri Lanka, Brunei), dominant in the Kurdish regions of Iraq and Iran, and mainly in Egypt, Sudan and Somalia.
+In these regions, FGM is strongly justified by religion (Stop FGM Middle East, 2005) (sometimes even by the government and political parties).
 According to a survey, 95% of Indonesians and Malaysians say religion is their main motivation to practice FGM.

 The views expressed on this website are those of the authors and do not necessarily reflect the official policy or position of the UNFPA, UNICEF or any other agency or organization.